Part 3 – Panster or Plotter? What type of writer are you?

 I can write a novel in six to eight weeks because the planning allows me just to keep on writing once I get started.
 Remember, I might spend the previous three or four months outlining, researching and plotting each main character through the whole story.

-Sure, things may change a little as you write, but any significant changes should only happen when you get your manuscript back from your editor.
+Sure, things may change a little as you write, but significant changes should only jappen when you get the book from your editor.
 I am still studying my craft, and maybe in ten years’ time I could sit down and write a novel without structuring and planning it first, but that will be 12-15 books away.

 Putter-inners and Taker-outers